A FATHER’S WORST NIGHTMARE

 Written by Jen DeGregorio, Director of Communications

 A parent would stop at nothing to save his or her child.
-When his two-year-old daughter, Josie, was diagnosed with Grade IV diffuse intrinsic pontine glioma (DIPG) in 2018, Hunter Medical Research Institute cancer researcher Dr. Matthew Dun did everything in his power to do just that.
+When his 2-year-old daughter, Josie, was diagnosed with Grade IV diffuse intrinsic pontine glioma (DIPG) in 2018, Hunter Medical Research Institute cancer researcher Dr. Matthew Dun did everything in his power to do just that.

 Struck by the stark lack of scientific knowledge and treatment options for the deadly disease that was robbing him of his daughter, Dr. Dun channeled all of his efforts into saving Josie.